ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 It's this sort of access pattern that {{site.data.keyword.cloudant_short_notm}} *bookmarks* are built for.
 Here's how it works:

-- Your application performs a search on an {{site.data.keyword.cloudant_short_notm}} database, for example, "find me the first 10 cities where the country is 'US'".
+- Your application performs a search on an {{site.data.keyword.cloudant_short_notm}} database, for example, `find me the first 10 cities where the country is 'US'`.
 - {{site.data.keyword.cloudant_short_notm}} provides an array of ten {{site.data.keyword.cloudant_short_notm}} documents and a *bookmark*, an opaque key that represents a pointer to the next documents in the result set.
 - When the next set of results is required, the search is repeated.
 However, not only is the query sent, the bookmark from the first response is also sent to {{site.data.keyword.cloudant_short_notm}} in the request.
 - {{site.data.keyword.cloudant_short_notm}} replies with the second set of documents and another bookmark, which can be used to get a third page of results.